 Dried Soy Beans

-Drain the beans, and spread on paper towel to dry.
+- Drain the beans, and spread on a tea towel to dry.
 If you want to add Salt, add it at this stage.